 It is hard to make friends.
 I’ve written around the subject before, discussing how my relationships have evolved, how they have been validated or discarded.
 Yet even in those introspective moments, I have had the luxury of presuming the presence of friendships, exploring only the strength of connections against the test of time.
 These days […]Read More The One Where I Don’t Make Any Friends

 It feels different this time, the memories more distant yet more real at the same time.
-I’ve visited my hometown of Los Angeles before, when I lived in Boston, and again in Tokyo.
-True, the most recent trip was a while ago: two and a half years to be precise, a long weekend for a […]Read More This Was My Life
+I’ve visited my hometown of Los Angeles before, when I lived in Boston, and again when I lived in Tokyo.
+True, the most recent trip was a while ago: two and a half years to be precise, a long […]Read More This Was My Life

 I love Los Angeles.
 I love it because it’s home, naturally.
 I remember sitting around once with a couple of friends in graduate school, and we talked about the kind of place we envisioned ourselves settling down in when we got older.
 Without fail, all of us circled the towns and cities where we grew […]Read More I Love L.A.

 Growing up, my sister and I had divergent approaches to collecting souvenirs.
 We had to strategize for a reason; we couldn’t get everything we wanted, after all, give our family’s modest background.
 She always preferred knick-knacks.
 It was, I think, a combination of 1) her wanting to commemorate multiple aspects of the trip in question […]Read More Ambition, Restlessness, Progress, Purpose

 I had a conversation once that I recognized was profound only in retrospect.
 She was a casual acquaintance – we had met through a dating site, and though there was no attraction on either side, we were lonely enough expats even after that mutual recognition to meet up two or three times for the friendly […]Read More More Than a Moment